FAQs

 We can design a custom package for you in either material.
 One material may work better for your specific performance or usage requirements, we’d love to talk to you more about how to make your switch to plant-based as easy as possible.

-As for our bins, totes and carry out containers, the raw material used for our pallet stretch wrap, food storage bags and bin bags is sustainably sourced and rapidly renewable sugarcane.
+As for our bins and totes, pallet stretch wrap, food storage bags and bin bags, the raw material is sustainably sourced and rapidly renewable sugarcane.

 The chemical substance in corn that causes allergic reactions, the allergen, is called profilin.
 Profilin is a protein that breaks down and is completely destroyed at temperatures over 55°C. In order to produce PLA bioplastic resin, the initial raw material, corn, goes through the following high heat processes: